grafnu/daq-1/docs/build.md

 ## Tests, Tests, and More Tests

-In a whirlwind fit of appropriateness, the baseline for DAQ development is... testing.
+In a whirlwind of flagrant appropriateness, the baseline for DAQ development is... testing.
 Specifically, there is a suite of continuous integration tests that run on [Travis CI](https://travis-ci.com/faucetsdn/daq) that puts the system through a barrage of tests to make sure all is good.
 Any PR submission will require that these tests pass.
 It's recommended (but not required) that you set up Travis CI on